pardot/api-docs/docs/kb/bulk-data-pull.md

 "created_before": "2020-08-25 00:00:00"
 ```

-Instead of waiting until all twelve months of data to be exported to see any results, we now have the same data being returned in smaller increments, allowing us to use the newest data sooner.
+Instead of waiting for all twelve months of data to be exported at once, the same data is returned in smaller increments, so you can see the newest data sooner.

 ## Query the Pardot API